 Coyote Lake/Alvord Tule Springs HMA

 Many of the horses are descendants of thoroughbreds from U.S. Army remount stallions while others are descendants of escaped or released horses from local ranches.
-Characteristics of the orignal herd were colors dominated by bay, sorrel, and black.
+Characteristics of the original herd were colors dominated by bay, sorrel, and black.
 Local ranch escapees have add colors like dun, buckskin, and pinto.
 Average size is anywhere from 14.2 to 15.2 hands, with weights between 950 to 1,050 pounds.
 Genetic analysis has identified genetic similarity to Light Racing and Riding Breeds with mixed origins followed up by North American Gaited Breeds.
 The genetic analysis results indicate a herd with mixed origins with no clear indication of primary breed type.

 Location: The HMA is located approximately 8 miles west of Harper, Oregon.
 It is bordered on the south end by the Malheur River.
 The western boundary is comprised mostly of Hog Creek Ridge and the cliffs that drop off into the Hog Creek drainage.